smthemex/ComfyUI_StoryDiffusion/README.md

 NEW Update
 ---
+--2024/08/08
+--2 ways to using flux，using repo like :"black-forest-labs/FLUX.1-dev" or "X:/xxx/xxx/black-forest-labs/FLUX.1-dev"  and ckpt_name="none" in new loader node or old,or using repo like :"black-forest-labs/FLUX.1-dev" or "X:/xxx/xxx/black-forest-labs/FLUX.1-dev",and using single ckpt like "flux1-dev-fp8.safetensors";
+--flux img2img will be later..
+-- ini4 mode not tested.

 --2024/08/06
 --add Flux diffusers pipeline,need 16G VRAM and more,using repo like :"black-forest-labs/FLUX.1-dev" or "X:/xxx/xxx/black-forest-labs/FLUX.1-dev"
 --The Flux required diffusers 0.30.0 and accelerate 0.30 or new version... and 64G ram if using cup